Waikato trail notes

 Follow the markers through to the northern end of Ngatapuwae Road.

-Walk (approx. 2.5km) the length of Ngatapuwae Road (south/southeasterly) into Te Anga Road.
+Walk (approx. 2.5km) the length of Ngatapuwae Road (south/southeast) into Te Anga Road.
 Down the hill and just before the roundabout intersection, it joins up (to the right) with DOC's Waitomo Walkway which follows beside the Waitomo Stream through a mixture of shady forest and open farmland.
 Turn east and follow the track into Waitomo Village.
 (Note: The Waitomo Walkway crosses Te Anga Road, so it is possible to walk the final 1km to Waitomo Village along the road).

 Conditions